 Is my husband required for all the visits?

-At our IVF centre in Mumbai, He is required just before starting IVF cycle for consultation & counseling.
+At our IVF centre in Mumbai, He is required just before starting the IVF cycle for consultation & counselling.

 Then he is required on the day of ovum pickup to give a semen sample.